Earn your doctorate of nursing practice

 systems to promote optimal health in diverse populations, settings,

-- Exemplify the role of nurse leader in collaboration with other professionals to effect changes within complex systems of care.
+- Lead quality improvement changes through collaboration with other professionals to impact complex systems of care.

 - Engage in clinical scholarship, scientific inquiry and lifelong learning to transform health care practice and systems.